primitivefinance/primitive-dodoc/README.md

 - State variables overriding functions defined by an interface might "erase" the name of the parameters.
 A current workaround is to name the function parameters using the `_0`, `_1`, ... format.
 - Special functions such as `constructor`, `fallback` and `receive` might not be rendered.
 - Custom NatSpec tags `@custom:...` are not rendered (yet).

+## Credits
+The repo originally is written by @primitivefi and forked by @adradr to extend its functionality, since the original repo seems to be abandoned.